Formlabs/Powder-Thickness-Scripts/README.md

 * Immediately above each must be a row with the corresponding originally-estimated thicknesses.
 * Immediately below the `"Adjusted, direct"` row must be two rows of raw measured data.
 * The fist instance of this pattern must correspond to reflection measurements, the second must correspond to transmission measurements.
+#### Arguments
+`--useOriginalThickness`: if set, makes the script use the original thicknesses given above the lines starting with `Adjusted, direct`.
+Otherwise, the script uses the new thicknesses which are given in the lines starting with `Adjusted, direct`.

+`--title`: if set, sets the title of the drawn graph.
+Otherwise, the title of the graph matches the selected CSV file without the file extension

 ### `penetrationDepth_montecarlo_1um.py`
 Performs Monte Carlo analysis of the effect of thickness uncertainty on penetration depth.
 That is, given a standard deviation for each thickness, gets a bunch of sets of simulated thickness measurements and fits associates given transmittance values with them.
 Fits an exponential to these data points and calculates penetration depth with the same technique that is used by the aforementioned scripts.
 Then, reports on the distribution of these different penetration depths: draws a histogram and reports mean penetration depth, standard deviation, and KS fits to various distributions.